v-urrutiav/Geo-PINO-Net/README.md

 ## Real Inference Demo

 A real inference demo is provided for the 3D lug geometry.
-It loads the trained checkpoint, samples surface points, predicts the canonical load responses, applies linear superposition, computes Von Mises stress, and writes a PNG visualization.
+It loads the trained checkpoint, samples surface points, predicts the canonical load responses, applies linear superposition, computes von Mises stress, and writes a PNG visualization.

 Run with a single load case: